Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Experiments

 \subsection{Application to Electrical Impedance Tomography}

 EIT is a technique used for medical imaging in which an electrical current is passed through electrodes attached to a patient.
-The statistical challenge is to use measurements taken on the exterior to determine interior conductivity, for example for the purposes of detecting brain tumours.
-Recent work by \cite{Dunlop2015} shows that EIT is well-posed as a Bayesian inverse problem, while \cite{Iglesias2016} proposes a fast, derivative-free method for finding the posterior mean for the conductivity field.
-EIT is posed as an elliptic PDE which is linear in the solution $u(\bm{x})$:
+The statistical challenge is to use voltage measurements from these electrodes to determine interior conductivity, for example for the purposes of detecting brain tumours.
+It is known that EIT is well-posed as a PDE-constrained Bayesian inverse problem \cite{Dunlop2015}.
+However, previous work required numerical error in the PDE solver to be tightly controlled, at increased numerical cost (e.g. \citep{Schwab2012}).